RobertDWhite/WhiteMatterTech/content/posts/how-to-access-twitter-without-an-account-anonymously/index.md

 ## Conclusion

 **Congratulations** if you made it this far and everything is working!
 I hope this tutorial aids you in your endeavors to anonymize your access to Twitter while substantially enhancing the privacy and preventing tracking of your personal data.

-If you have any questions or need assistance, please let me know in the comments or email me at [robert@whitematter.tech](mailto:robert@whitematter.tech) !
+> As always, if you have any questions, feel free to start a [Discussion on GitHub](https://github.com/RobertDWhite/WhiteMatterTech/discussions), [submit a GitHub](https://github.com/RobertDWhite/WhiteMatterTech/pulls) PR to recommend changes/fixes in the article, or reach out to me directly at [robert@whitematter.tech](mailto:robert@whitematter.tech).
+>
+> Thanks for reading!
+>
+> Robert